UFOstart/UFOStart/PROVISIONING.md

 CONFIGURATION
 =============

-Please see the readme on how to configure a webserver instance.
+Please see the <a href="README.md">readme</a> on how to configure a webserver instance.

 TROUBLESHOOTING